 Thomas Schindl presents new tooling features in e(fx)clipse 1.0, runtime APIs and components such as the Code Editor and 3D Viewer, and tooling APIs that can be used in other IDE plug-ins.

 Stephen Chin shows how to use lambda in Java to create a video game with JavaFX.
 Other features covered are: enhanced collections, functional interfaces, simplified event handlers, and the stream API.

 In this solutions track talk, sponsored by Oracle, Simon Ritter looks at how Embedded Java and a Raspberry Pi were used for Audi S3, and how JavaFX has been used for an in-car information system.

-Peter Pilgrim makes an introduction to the Java FX platform, presenting its scripting language, the standard deployment method of applications, client integration with the server and what’s planned for its future.
+Peter Pilgrim makes an introduction to Java FX, presenting its scripting language, the standard deployment method of applications, client integration with the server and what’s planned for its future.

-Stephan Janssen’s presentation is organized around Parleys.com, a web site whose front end is implemented in Flash.
-He explains why they dumped DHTML and switched to Flex/AIR.
+Stephan Janssen’s talks about Parleys.com and the technology used: Flex/AIR.
 He also talks about two technologies that could be used instead, GWT and JavaFX, presenting their pros/cons.

-In this presentation from QCon San Francisco 2007, Chet Haase discusses Java SE 6, Update N/Consumer JRE, the goals and feature set for Java FX (e.g. media support, scene graph, HTML and mobile devices), and the current set of possible features for JDK 7 such as Java FX features, Swing-related JSRs (295 and 296), transparent/shaped windows, tiered compilation, closures and invoke-dynamic bytecode.
+In this presentation, Chet Haase discusses Java SE 6, Update N/Consumer JRE, the goals and feature set for Java FX, and the current set of possible features for JDK 7.